Bennett: Seahawks 'can't win' without Wilson

 Defensive end Michael Bennett defended his quarterback Wednesday, saying the Seattle Seahawks can't win without Russell Wilson under center.

 "On a team with competitive people, there are going to be issues that are going to happen," Bennett said during an interview on 710 ESPN Seattle's "Brock and Salk" show.
 "There's just a lot of alpha males running around, but everybody supports Russell Wilson.
 We can't win a game without Russell Wilson.
-Russell Wilson is a top five quarterback in the NFL.
+Russell Wilson is a top-five quarterback in the NFL.
 We cannot win a game without a guy like that."

-Bennett's comments come weeks after an ESPN The Magazine article about Richard Sherman, Super Bowl XLIX and division in the Seahawks' locker room.
+Bennett's comments come weeks after an ESPN The Magazine article about cornerback Richard Sherman, Super Bowl XLIX and division in the Seahawks' locker room.

 Last week, Wilson called Sherman "one of the best teammates" he could ever ask for.